 Molded after the Scotch tradition, Japanese whisky undergoes double distilling before aged in wood barrels.
 The flavors tend to be drier and smokier compared to the sweeter American bourbons and ryes.

 Other than the usual neat and on the rocks, Japanese whisky is best enjoyed with water or mizuwari.
-Oyuwari or Japan’s version of hot toddy, is also a popular way of drinking Japanese whisky.
+Oyuwari or Japan’s version of hot toddy is also a popular way of drinking it.

 - Finest Whiskies Of The World You Need To Try At Least Once In Your Life